-Note that, besides the status of finished, and a return code which can be used to determine a success or failure status, it's not the runner's responsibility to determine test results.
+Tip: Besides the status of finished, and a return code which can be used to determine a success or failure status, a Runner may not be obliged to determine the overall PASS/FAIL outcome.
+Whoever called the runner may be responsible to determine its overall result, including a PASS/FAIL judgement.